slsfi/historiskarecept-frontend/README.md

-# ’Granska’ frontend of Historiska recept, granska-historiskarecept.sls.fi
+# Production frontend of Historiska recept, historiskarecept.sls.fi

-This branch contains the internal, ”granska” frontend app of the digital edition Historiska recept, [https://granska-historiskarecept.sls.fi/][granska-historiskarecept].
+This branch contains the production frontend app of the digital edition Historiska recept, [https://historiskarecept.sls.fi/][historiskarecept].
 It is based on [`digital-edition-frontend-ng`][digital-edition-frontend-ng], the frontend app of the [SLS][SLS] platform for building digital edition web apps.

 The app is built on [Angular][angular] and uses [Ionic][ionic] web components.